 See also: Vaidya Gullapalli warns in the Daily Appeal that gun control bills Democrats may consider “rely on further criminalization of gun possession.”

 People who relapse while on probation are frequently incarcerated, despite the medical understanding of relapse as a symptom of substance use.
 A Massachusetts bill would try to change that: It would “prevent judges from throwing people in jail who are in treatment and fail a mandatory drug test while on probation,” Sarah Lustbader writes in the Daily Appeal.
 The legislation would also limit the number of random drug screenings to four a month.

 The Illinois legislature adopted Senate Bill 1786, which would counter the practice of suspending driver’s licenses.
 It would bar such suspensions over many non-driving violations, such as not paying traffic tickets or theft of motor fuel.
 Losing one’s license can trigger further economic hardships and mounting legal if not carceral problems.
 SB 1786 was sponsored by Democrats Carol Ammons and Omar Aquino.
 It is now on the governor’s desk.

 Lawmakers passed a flurry of reforms in the final days of the legislative session, in mid-September.
-I wrote then on eight major bills.
+We wrote then on eight major bills.